Statistical testing of random number generators and their improvement using randomness extraction: Introduction

-Because of this, in our work we select and parameterise specific statistical tests from existing suites to create a statistical testing environment ($\STE$) with a tunable intensity from lightweight to intense, with a recommended setting offering a good trade-off between its computational cost and its effectiveness in detecting statistical bias.
-Due to its ability to be tuned, the suite enables testing beyond that of the individual suites it selects from, and allows for more rigorous testing of an RNG compared to the requirements of standards bodies.
-We make our testing environment easy to use and openly available at \href{https://github.com/CQCL/random\_test}{https://github.com/CQCL/random\_test}\@.
-Using the $\STE$'s most intense version, we test the output of three different RNGs representative of those used across commercial applications, allowing us to benchmark them against each other.
-We also provide a framework for the analysis of the results of the overall numerical test results, which is not obvious otherwise.\\
+To address this, we design a tunable statistical testing environment {(} $\STE$) by combining existing suites, allowing for adjustable intensity levels that balance the computational cost with effectiveness in detecting statistical bias, enabling more rigorous RNG testing than standard requirements.
+We make our testing environment openly available {at} \href{https://github.com/CQCL/random\_test}{https://github.com/CQCL/random\_test}\@ (accessed on 28 November 2024).
+Using the $\STE$'s most intense setting, we test the output of three different RNGs representative of those used across commercial applications, allowing us to benchmark them against each other.
+We also provide a framework to analyse the overall numerical test results generated by the $\STE$, which is not obvious~otherwise.

-We then use the $\STE$ to test the impact of different techniques to improve the RNG's output by post-processing it.
-For this, we present and implement a variety of randomness extraction methods, with the mathematical algorithms taken from $\Cryptomite$, the software library of randomness extractors that we developed in \cite{cryptomite}\@.
-Extraction methods are applied to the output of the RNG to improve its quality, e.g.\ by removing any bias or dependencies between bits.
-The set-up is illustrated in \Cref{fig:amp-setup}\@.
-Each of the randomness extraction methods we present relies on its own set of assumptions, which can be compared against each other.
-Such assumptions are, for example, additional structure of the RNG's outputting process, i.e.\ that each output bit is produced in an identical and independently distributed (I.I.D) manner, or the need for a short pre-existing (near-)perfect random bit string as a resource.
-These assumptions need to be justified in practice, and statistical testing is used to assess whether each post-processing method was successful from a statistical perspective.
+We then present a range of post-processing methods, utilising various randomness extractors, to~enhance the quality of each RNG's output by, for~instance, removing bias or dependencies between bits.
+Our set-up is illustrated in Figure~\ref{fig:amp-setup}.
+Each extraction method is based on distinct assumptions, which can be compared against each other.
+Examples of these assumptions include specific structures in the RNG’s output process, such as assuming that each output bit is generated in an identically and independently distributed (i.i.d.) manner or~the availability of a short, pre-existing (near-)perfect random bit string as a resource.
+To~evaluate the effectiveness of each method, we implement them using the \Cryptomite software library~\cite{cryptomite} and apply statistical testing through our $\STE$ to analyse the impact of these techniques.
+These assumptions must be practically justified, and~statistical testing is employed to determine whether each post-processing method succeeds in producing statistically sound~results. \unskip

-\subsection{Related work}
+\subsection{Related~Work}